vega/ipyvega/README.md

 * Make sure that everything still works (launch notebook and try the examples)
 * Update the version number in `package.json` and `__index__.py` and add a git tag
 * `git push`
+* Run `poetry build` to build packages.
-* Run `python setup.py sdist upload` to update https://pypi.python.org/pypi/vega
+* Then run `poetry publish` to update https://pypi.python.org/pypi/vega